Instructional Continuity with Canvas

 |Rich Content Editor||Quizzes|

-We understand that you are now required to teach online with little time and experience.
 To create an effective online course takes education and time.
 Please try some authentic assessment methods below that support your student learning without falling into what is easy - online proctored exams.

 You may also find this Alternative Assessments in Canvas community resource very helpful.

 Discussion: Discussions allows instructors to set up an area for organized course-related discussions.
 Students are able to create posts as well as respond to posts from other students.
 The instructor acts as a moderator, and the discussion can be graded or non-graded.
 The Speedgrader is an efficient means to view all posts and replies from individual students in graded discussions.

 Assignments: Assignments allows instructors to collect student work and provide grades and feedback.
 This tool can be used for either formative or summative assessment.
 Rubrics are available in the Assignment.
 These are scoring tools that explicitly describe performance expectations for an assignment, and can be aligned with course learning outcomes.

 Peer Review Assignments: Peer Review Assignment.
 When creating an assignment, you can require students to complete a peer review of another student's work.
 For peer reviews, you can manually assign peer reviews or choose to have Canvas automatically assign peer reviews for you.
 You can also choose to allow students to see other students' names in peer reviews or make them anonymous.
 When anonymous peer reviews are enabled, instructors and TAs can still view the names of student reviewers in Speedgrader and in the student submission page.
 However, if anonymous grading is enabled in Speedgrader, the names of both students will be hidden in Speedgrader but not in the student submission page.

 Flip (Flipgrid): is a free video discussion tool that allows for threaded video discussions in your Canvas course.
 Learn more.